 I’ve succeed in finding something that does not exist in some computer coding languages – the “does not equal” sign. ≠ needs to be found somewhere, then pasted in as a character.
 There are suggestions in several coding forums regarding what can be used, such as -=, which is the negation of the equal sign, != , or even no=.
 But all those “workarounds” are simply attempts at taking what already exists and trying to improve upon it.

 We’ve seen such things happen in technology throughout the 20th century.
 The typewriter was created in the 1860’s, but the concept was imagined as early as the 1700’s.
 The concept was refined and continuously improved upon until the characters were placed in the arrangement we’re so familiar with for 3 reasons.
 First, most of the most common letters are used by the left hand, so that the carriage return operation could be the main function of the right hand.
 Second, the arrangement of the letters were done so that the key mechanism that carried the print head to the roller wouldn’t get stuck to each other if the user became sufficiently expert at typing quickly.
 Third, the letters of the word “typewriter” were all placed on the top row of keys so that sales people demonstrating the device would have an easy time remembering the locations of the letters.
-Then came the IBM Selectrics,®, with interchangeable spinning steel font balls and an electronic carriage return, and typing speed improved dramatically.
+Then came the IBM Selectrics (R), with interchangeable spinning steel font balls and an electronic carriage return…making all those reasons obsolete.

 The learning: Transformational innovation will be accepted if there’s still an element of familiarity contained within it.